pferrot/pferrot.github.io/_pages/en/index.md

 *Break silos, collect data, analyze it and uncover new business opportunities.*

 I will help you <b>bring data coming from siloed systems/applications together</b> so you can explore consolidated datasets and build new features.
-I will enable you to become a data company and therefore make better <b>strategic decisions based on facts</b>.
+I will enable you to become a data company and therefore make better <b>strategic decisions based on facts</b> by leveraging the most advanced <b>big data</b> technologies or by using simpler yet effective solutions depending on your needs.

 <a name="automation"></a>
 ### CI/CD, DevOps, Containers